 Type of Account Requirement Individual, Sole Proprietorship and Joint Accounts Individual accounts and sole proprietorship accounts are owned by one person.
 Joint accounts have two or more owners (tenants).
 Instructions must be signed by all persons named as account owners exactly as their names appear on the account.
 Gifts or Transfers to a Minor (UGMA, UTMA) These custodial accounts are owned by a minor child but controlled by an adult custodian.
 Depending on state laws, you may set up a custodial account under the UGMA or the UTMA.
 The custodian must sign instructions in a manner indicating custodial capacity.
-Corporations/Other Entities The entity should submit a certified copy of its articles of incorporation (or a government-issued business license or

-- These accounts are owned by the entity, but control is exercised by its officers, partners or other management. - The entity should submit a certified copy of its articles of incorporation (or a government-issued business license or other document that reflects the existence of the entity) and a corporate resolution or a secretary's certificate.
+Corporations/Other Entities These accounts are owned by the entity, but control is exercised by its officers, partners or other management.
+The entity should submit a certified copy of its articles of incorporation (or a government-issued business license or other document that reflects the existence of the entity) and a corporate resolution or a secretary's certificate.